rchu02/ACIT-2420-Assignment-1/README.md

 - UUID for the account
 - Account status (active or disabled).

-Confirm the details and now you have connected your account to your arch.
+Confirm the details on your account.
+You are now connected to your DigitalOcean account through your Arch Linux.

 4. **Connect your SSH key to DigitalOcean**